glennhenry/cs-notes/docs/computer-graphics/20-computer-animation/computer-animation.md

 ---
-slug: /computer-graphics/computer-animation-part-2
+slug: /computer-graphics/computer-animation
-id: computer-animation-part-2
+id: computer-animation
-title: Computer Animation (Part 2)
+title: Computer Animation
-description: Computer Animation (Part 2)
+description: Computer Animation
 ---

-# Computer Animation (Part 2)
+# Computer Animation

 **Main Source : [Intro to Graphics 23 - Computer Animation](https://youtu.be/lhK7ZMcW5pU)**

+**Animation** refers to the process of creating moving images using a computer.
+Animation manipulate the digital models and objects to create the illusion of movement.
+Animators can use a variety of techniques to achieve this, including **keyframing, motion capture, and procedural animation**.

+While not all video are computer animations, video also try to create illusion of motion by creating a sequence of still images that are played back in quick succession.
+It works by capturing a series of individual frames, each representing a small moment in time.

 Animation is typically classified into two :